 The SEA LIFE Aquarium has thousands of aquatic animals, interactive touch pools, and a 360-degree ocean tunnel.

 What I love about this aquarium is its conservation efforts.
 They have successfully bred 9 different species of seahorse, rescued injured seal pups, and raised money to enable Sea Turtle rescue.

 And how cool is it that this aquarium is located in a mall?

 Book your ticket to the Sea Life Aquarium here through Viator.
 Tickets start at just $18.99

-There’s a fantastic food court in this mall with many restaurants to choose from, including Bonefish Grill, Alino Pizzeria, Chipotle, Dave & Buster’s, Burger King, and more.
+This mall has a fantastic food court with many restaurants to choose from, including Bonefish Grill, Alino Pizzeria, Chipotle, Dave & Buster’s, Burger King, and more.
 There are many fast food choices as well as fine dining.